 Every year children at Bishop Monkton CE Primary get to exercise their rights; to show democracy in action, by voting in their annual school council.
 It is always an exciting, but tense time, when all the ballot papers have been counted up and the names are announced in our Celebration Assembly.
 The two Year 6 pupils chair the Council and also become ambassadors for the school in the Rural Ripon Ambassador Group.
 This is made up of representative pupils from all of the local cluster schools, providing a strong voice for local children in the area.

 So what does the school council do?
-First of all there is the important job of naming the houses: children get to vote from a selection drawn up by the school council.
-This year Pokémon was the clear favourite!
+First of all there is the important job of naming the houses: children get to vote from a selection drawn up by the staff and school council.
+This year Yorkshire areas was the clear favourite!
 Then a school charity is chosen towards which any fund-raising by the school council will go.
-This year the World Wildlife Fund was the choice of the children.
-Events planned to raise money will include a Bake Sale, a Bring and Buy and a non-uniform day.

 Does the school council make important decisions about school life?